bytrangle/docs/use-timescale/data-tiering/enabling-data-tiering.md

 # Manage tiering

 You use tiered storage to save on storage costs.
 Specifically, you can migrate rarely used data from Timescale's standard high-performance storage to the object storage.
-With tiered storage enabled, you then either create automated tiering policies or manually tier and untier data.
+After you enable tiered storage, you then either create automated tiering policies or manually tier and untier data.

 Data on the object storage tier cannot be modified - so inserts, updates, and deletes will not work on tiered data.
 Make sure that you are not tiering data that is being <b>actively modified</b> to the object storage tier.